ydatech/yii2-laradock/README.md

 Here are some changes that we made to meet the requirements of Yii2 Framework :

 ## docker-compose.yml
-- New argument has been added to docker-compose.yml for php-fpm container called INSTALL_INTL.
+- New argument has been added to docker-compose.yml for php-fpm container called **INSTALL_INTL**.
 We will use this argument to install PHP Internationalization support on php-fpm container which is required by Yii2 Framework.
   You have to set this argument value to true.